deathnail298-creator/LDM-Lunar-Dust-Mitigator/README.md

 #### By Nathan Rudloff — Inventor | © 2025 | All Rights Reserved
 #### Licensed under the Kaizen 3% Royalty Commercial License

+Possible NASA SBIR: This Phase Zero architecture could be applied to NASA SBIR topics related to dust-proof connectors, dust-tolerant mechanisms, and lunar surface operations, particularly in contexts where dust mitigation is required for construction, mobility, or equipment longevity.

 ---

 ## 🌑 1.
 Overview